Rancho Guajome Adobe

 Note: I went after hours therefore have no photos of the inside of this place which is like 90% of the trip.

-In an era when sheep and cattle far outnumbered human inhabitants in Alta California, Mexican Governor Pio Pico granted two Luiseno Indian brothers 2,219.4 acres of land known as Rancho Guajome.
+History: In an era when sheep and cattle far outnumbered human inhabitants in Alta California, Mexican Governor Pio Pico granted two Luiseno Indian brothers 2,219.4 acres of land known as Rancho Guajome.
 In turn, the brothers sold the land to a businessman from Los Angeles, Abel Stearns, for a mere $550.
 Stearns held onto the land for a few years before giving it to his sister-in-law, Ysidora Bandini, as a wedding gift.
 Ysidora had just wed Lieutenant Cave Johnson Couts of Tennessee, who was a dragoon with the U.S. Army and had been sent to California to aid in the establishment of the U.S. and Mexican border.

 The newlyweds lived happily in Old Town San Diego near Ysidora’s family while their home, “La Casa del Rancho Guajome,” was being built.
 With two children and another on the way, the young couple moved to Rancho Guajome in 1853, where they would raise 10 children.
 By the time the Couts family settled into Rancho Guajome Adobe, Cave was already making a small fortune in the cattle industry supplying a ready supply of beef and leather to the Bay Area during the gold rush era.
 However, being an entrepreneur, he was quick to delve into other markets from sheep to citrus crops to wheat to having his own general store on the property.
 He had also worked in a number of different arenas from serving as an officer in the U.S. Army to an Indian sub-agent to a surveyor, establishing the layout of San Diego’s first streets.